Zlín Z-XII

-The Zlín Z-XII was a Czechoslovak two-seat sports aircraft, and the first major design success by the Zlínská Letecká Akciová Společnost (Zlín) aircraft manufacturing company, after its founding in Otrokovice after the takeover by the Bata Group.
+The Zlín Z-XII is a Czechoslovak two-seat sports aircraft, and the first major design success by the Zlínská Letecká Akciová Společnost (Zlín) aircraft manufacturing company, after its founding in Otrokovice after the takeover by the Bata Group.

 Design and development

 The low-wing all-wooden aircraft was designed by Jaroslav Lonek.
 Two prototypes, with different engines, were presented in April 1935.
 These were subjected to an extensive test program.

 The Z-XII, equipped with a 33 / 35 kW Zlin Persy II engine emerged as the winner from the tests.
 The Z-212 was an improved version, equipped with a Walter Mikron engine.
 The aircraft could come with an open cockpit or with a cockpit hood.
 It was a very popular aircraft and was exported to many countries.